todfox/kross-hugo/exampleSite/content/blog/_index.md

 ---
-title: "Blog"
+title: Media
-description: "This is meta description."
+description: This is meta description.
-draft: false

 ---